Yellow Curry Paste

 How to Use the Yellow Curry Paste

 You can use this yellow curry paste as a base for your favorite curries and stews.
-I love using it as a marinade for your meats too!
+I love using it as a marinade for meats too!
 Just a spoonful should work well.

 Zoom in image of Yellow Curry Paste in a bowlPin